Omar8345/hashnode-blogs-backup/cl1c3ueu000a30bnvag8be1vz.md

 ### Fun area #1

-**Just to know, I am currently 13 😅, interested in programming since 6 years old**
+**Just to know, I was interested in tech from long ago, around I was 6**

 ### Why I started programming?